Ovid/zen-of-test-suites/README.md

 4. [Using test control methods with Test::Class](http://www.modernperlbooks.com/mt/2009/03/using-test-control-methods-with-testclass.html)
 5. [Working with Test::Class test suites](http://www.modernperlbooks.com/mt/2009/03/working-with-testclass-test-suites.html)

-That tutorial is slightly out of day (I wrote it five years ago) and explains effective use of `Test::Class`.
+That tutorial is slightly out of date (I wrote it five years ago), but it explains effective use of `Test::Class` and some common anti-patterns when using it.

 Doug Bell has started [a tutorial for Test::Class::Moose](http://search.cpan.org/dist/Test-Class-Moose/lib/Test/Class/Moose/Tutorial.pm).